UURAGE/ScenarioEditor/README.md

 ## Prerequisites

-A server stack that includes PHP >= 5.5.
+A server stack that includes PHP >= 7.

 For online use, any small web hosting package should do; Linux environments are more common and better supported than Windows servers.
-For offline, local use on Windows, XAMPP and UwAmp are reasonable options.
+For offline, local use on Windows, XAMPP is a reasonable option.

 ## Installation